 Ware that expands and shrinks a great deal during heating and cooling is also more likely to be affected by thermal shock.
-Most kiln shelves contain
+Most kiln shelves contain cordierite because this material has a lower expansion than most of our ware and so less affected by thermal shock.

 The Edward Orton Jr.

+Ceramic Foundation

-Ceramic Foundation PO Box 2760 • Westerville OH 43086
+PO Box 2760 • Westerville OH 43086